logo for nutrition-and-you.com

-Nectarine nutrition facts
+Nectarine Nutrition facts

-Sweet, delicious nectarine is closely related to peach.
-As in peach, the fruit is described as a drupe (fruit flesh surrounded by central single hard seed) belonging to the genus prunus that also includes plums, damson, almonds…etc. This novel fruit is appreciated worldwide for its juicy, fragrant aroma, and sweet taste.
-Like peach, it originated in China from where it spread to Central Asia and Persia to Europe through ancient silk route.
+This novel fruit is appreciated worldwide for its juicy, fragrant aroma, and unique taste.
+It thought to have originated in China and from were spread to Central Asia and Persia to Europe through the ancient silk route.

 Scientific name: Prunus persica var. nucipersica.